How Much Time Do You Have?

 For an overview of how credit cards work in YNAB, read this.

 There’s nothing you could read that would explain credit card payments better than the 100-second video at the top of this page.
 But, here are a few notes to help you out:

-It feels a little counterintuitive, at first, but the red number indicates that you have a $100 credit on your credit card.
+It feels a little counterintuitive, but the red number indicates that you have a $100 credit on your card.
 (Remember, if you budget for your credit card payment, that figure is green.
 The green number is the amount you will pay your credit card this month.
 Red is the opposite.)

 Per Rule One, every dollar gets a job—and that includes your savings!
 It doesn’t matter if that job happens this month or in twenty years.
 Create a category in your budget for whatever your intentions may be (e.g., job loss, vacation next year, a new bike, etc.).
 Here’s how.

 Rule Four, Age Your Money, seems pretty straightforward—hang onto your cash as long as you can before you spend it.
 The longer you have the money in your bank account, the older it becomes.
 It’s a great position to be in, too, because, when you don’t need to spend new income right away, you’re able to budget those dollars into the future.